 Editor’s note: This is Part 1 of a two-part series on paying for law school.
-Part 2, “Law school loan refinance, forgiveness and repayment options,” covers repayment strategies.
+Part 2, “Refinancing law school loans, forgiveness and repayment options,” covers repayment strategies.
 Click here to download both articles as a PDF file.

 When Chris Miller was in high school, everyone told him he should be a lawyer.
 He had a passion for debate and had a gift for persuasive speech.

 “My parents, guidance counselors — everyone was convinced I should go into law,” Miller says.
 “Not only did they think I’d be good at it, but they said I would always have an excellent salary and job security.
 It sounded perfect.”